The Municipality of Ormstown has the required infrastructure to ensure the safety of its citizens.

 Burning Permits

-Should you wish to light a fire on your property between April 15th and November 15th you must obtain a burning permit from the Town Hall.
+Should you wish to light a fire on your property between April 1st and October 31st you must obtain a burning permit by contacting the fire chief by email ormstownfirestation@yahoo.com

 There are no fees associated with this permit.
 In the event that any members of the fire brigade are called to your property and it is discovered that you have not obtained a burning permit, the municipality could invoice you for a false alarm.